-This tour turned out to be highly popular when it debuted in 2014, and Peck will lead it frequently in 2017, both for public and private groups.
-Dates include: March 26, June 17 and 18 (Father's Day), September 17 (Oktoberfest), and December 3 (Repeal Day) through Portner Brewhouse, which sponsors the tour.
+This tour turned out to be highly popular when it debuted in 2014, and Peck will lead it frequently in 2018, both for public and private groups.
+Dates include: March 25, June 16 and 17 (Father's Day), and December 2 (Repeal Day) through Portner Brewhouse, which sponsors the tour.
 Purchase tickets on Eventbrite (click on "Select a Date" for the full list of dates).
 Tour begins at Old Presbyterian Meeting House, 323 S. Fairfax Street, Alexandria, VA

 George Washington's Alexandria

 April 21, 27 and 29.
 A 2.5-hour walking tour through Old Town Alexandria of sites related to the Founding Father.
 Register through The Smithsonian Associates.
 Buy tickets at Smithsonian Associates.

 One of Peck's most popular tours is back!
 The Jazz Nights in Shaw Tour visits numerous jazz clubs, concert halls, and speakeasies from the era when U Street was DC's "Black Broadway."
 Led through The Smithsonian Associates on July 5, 11, 13 and 19.
 Registration details to follow.
 Also May 27 through Politics & Prose.
 Register here.